 Commercial buildings and offices stand to gain significantly from the implementation of flood detection technologies.
 They can benefit even more than residential building for the following reasons:

 All of the aforementioned make for a much easier time when managing commercial property, which translates into cost and resource savings.
-A survey conducted by the Commercial Real Estate Development Association in 2023 revealed that properties utilizing IoT flood sensors saved an average of 15% in annual maintenance costs compared to those without.
-Furthermore, properties equipped with IoT systems saw an 85% decrease in water-related incidents.
-This more than makes up for the initial investment in provisioning the building with wireless smart sensors.
+Properties utilizing IoT flood sensors have an advantage over those that do not, which can lead to significant maintenance and repair savings (up to 15% of total yearly costs savings).
+In addition, properties equipped with smart leak detection sensors are also a lot safer, leading to reduced water related incidents overall.
+This more than makes up for the initial investment in provisioning the building with wireless IoT sensors.

 Institutions such as schools, universities and education centers can also significantly benefit from IoT flood sensors.
-According to the National Center for Education Statistics, schools in the U.S. spend an average of $6 billion annually on maintenance, a significant portion of which is attributed to water damage.
+A very significant portion annual maintenance costs is attributed to water damage and water related accidents.
 The adoption of IoT technologies can drive these costs down, and the safety benefits are undeniable.
-A recent report showed that schools using IoT flood sensors reduced water-related incidents by 88%.

 Universities for example, especially those that have campuses occupy a very large area, that is a mixture of living quarters and public buildings (labs, halls, offices, etc.).
 In such a diverse scenario it would be difficult to have an efficient management method for dealing with potential flooding issues without utilizing advanced IoT sensor technologies and systems.
 Traditional methods would not work well as they would be very restricted, for example: